risc0/risc0/website/docs/zkvm/quickstart.md

 ## 4. Run your project, locally or remotely

 The readme for your project includes instructions for how to run it, both locally or remotely.
-You can also get a better developer experience and smoother iteration on your code by using the developer mode.
+You can also get a better developer experience and smoother iteration on your code by using the dev-mode.

 ### Running your project